walter298/Agent-Orange/README.md

 1. Go to releases and download the latest version of Agent Smith.
 2. Extract the zip folder to any location.
 The directory should contain agent_smith.exe and agent_smith_profiling.exe.
 Note that to use the profiler app, you must have python installed.
-3. (Optional).
-Set the CHESS_ASSET_DIR environment variable to the "assets" subdirectory in order to specify the directory in which profiling sessions and bitboard images will be stored.
+3. Set the CHESS_ASSET_DIR environment variable to the "assets" subdirectory in order to specify the directory in which profiling sessions and bitboard images will be stored.
 ## Usage

 ### Installing Agent Smith in a Chess GUI